Guide to Letting Property in France

 France has double taxation agreements with many countries, so in most cases you are unlikely to face being taxed twice on the same income.

 UK residents benefit from a double taxation treaty, which grants partial relief against liability to tax in the UK.
 This means you need to declare the rental income to both the French and UK tax authorities.

 Where your UK tax is greater than the tax payable in France the difference is paid in the UK.
 However, if the UK tax is less there is no repayment of the French tax in the UK.

-As from 2019 (2018 income) there are two rates that apply to the rental income of non-residents.
+Since 2019 there are two rates that apply to the rental income of non-residents.

 ii.
 Social Charges

 In addition to income tax, non-residents are also liable for social charges on rental income.

 The issue is a contenious one, which we have covered extensively in our Newsletter.

 As a result of legal challenges, in 2019 the French government changed the low to remove liability for social charges from non-residents from within the EEA who are in a social security system of another Member State.

 However, they replaced the social charges with a solidarity tax (prélèvement de solidarité) at the rate of 7.5%.